genevalab/c4L_phylogenetics/README.md

 #load conda env
 conda activate mb

-# now test if MrBayes
-mb
 ```
-That should load the program and present a MrBayes prompt.
-If it doesn't, ask for help before proceeeding.
-If you are good, just type ```quit``` to exit MrBayes but stay in your interative Amarel session.

 # Running a Bayesian Analysis
 Now that we have MrBayes working we'll run a simple analysis using data provided inside our conda environment.